citp/privacy-policy-historical/s/sc/sch/schweser.com.md

 Some features of schweser.com, such as certain message boards, may display IP addresses along with the message-poster's visitor name and message.
 You should review each feature prior to use and only use those that disclose information you're comfortable sharing.

 **Electronic Postcards.** We give visitors the option to send "electronic postcards."
-We ask you to submit the e-mail address of your intended recipient so that we can send the postcard to them for you.
-We don't store your recipient's e-mail address in retrievable form, and we don't use it for marketing or any other purpose beyond delivering the electronic postcard at your request.
+We ask you to submit the email address of your intended recipient so that we can send the postcard to them for you.
+We don't store your recipient's email address in retrievable form, and we don't use it for marketing or any other purpose beyond delivering the electronic postcard at your request.

-**Public Forums.** schweser.com makes chat rooms, forums, message boards, and/or news groups available to its users.
-Many of our chat-rooms are password protected and not accessible to the general public.
+**Public Forums.** schweser.com makes chat rooms, blogs, forums, message boards, and/or news groups available to its users.
+Many of our chat rooms are password protected and not accessible to the general public.
 Remember that any information that is disclosed in these areas becomes public information and you should exercise caution when deciding to disclose your personal information.

 Our chat rooms may be monitored by a moderator.
 Moderators may delete comments and content that is inappropriate or profane.